deanmcniven/ansible-intellij-idea/README.md

 Ansible role that installs IntelliJ Idea

-This role will install the COmmunity Edition by default.
+This role will install the Community Edition by default.
 To install the Ultimate Edition, set the `intellij_license` variable to your license key.